top of page

 ABANDONMENT

-The Washington Post printed an article about abandoned wells in 2023.
-The following quotes are from that story:
+The Washington Post reported about abandoned wells in 2023.
+These quotes are from that story:

 "The wells are everywhere."